Igea Marina The Off Season Beach Ghost Town On The Italian Riviera

 - Restauranti Pizzeria Da Alice (buffalo mozzarella pizza)

-The high humidity sparked a few lesser thunder and rainstorms, giving us a little downtime to catch up on naps, writing and pic editing.
-Away for 10 weeks, these little breaks let me catch my breath and re-charge a little.
+The high humidity sparked a few lesser thunder and rainstorms.
+That gave us a little downtime for naps, writing and pic editing.
+Away for 10 weeks in Italy, on these little breaks we caught our breath and re-charged a little.
 Especially important as we fought to get over our colds.

 Day Trips From Igea Marina

-One day we took a quick train north to see the mosaic town of Ravenna.
+One day we took a quick train north and visited the mosaic town of Ravenna.
 It was an awesome display of Byzantine era mosaics, much still well preserved in several locations.

-For another day trip, we went into Rimini to catch the bus to leave Italy for a day in San Marino.
-We strolled up and up to see the old town with the 3 towers that protected this independent republic.
+For another day trip, we went into Rimini and caught the bus and left Italy for a day in San Marino.
+We strolled up and up in the old town.
+We saw 2 of the 3 towers that protected this independent republic.

 Walking Around Rimini

-Our last day in this area we ventured on the local bus again into Rimini to see the few sights we had flagged as “must see”.
-Along the river, we wandered in the park, David amused that it included a kids playground made safe by the sign that prohibited hunting in the park.
+Our last day in this area we ventured on the local bus again into Rimini.
+We saw the few sights we flagged as “must see”.

 The first stop was Arco d’Augusto, a massive stone arch leading to the old town.
-We were surprised to see a Canadian government logo on the plaque in front commemorating Canadian liberation of Rimini in 1944.
+We were surprised when we saw a Canadian government logo on the plaque in front.
+It commemorated the Canadian liberation of Rimini in 1944.
 Who would have known?
-This would be the first but not the last of the Canadian monuments we would find along the towns on the Adriatic coast.
+This would be the first but not the last of the Canadian monuments we found in the towns on the Adriatic coast.

-Our final stop on our historic walk was at the Ponte di Tiberio.
-I had been expecting some great bridge but found the old stone single lane bridge.
+The final stop on our historic walk was at the Ponte di Tiberio.
+I expected some great bridge.
+But found the old stone single lane bridge.
 I was sure it had historical significance more than aesthetic appeal.

-We left feeling more like locals than tourists, which is not a bad thing.
-Rolling our bags to the train station, we were off to our next stop in Pescara.
+We left feeling more like locals than tourists.
+Which was not a bad thing.
+Rolling our bags to the train station, we were off to the next stop in Pescara.